-Senator Gordner is currently serving as a member of Senate leadership as Majority Whip.
+Senator Gordner has served as a member of Senate leadership as Majority Whip since November 2014.
 He also serves as Vice Chairman of the Rules and Executive Nominations Committee, and as a member of the Consumer Protection and Professional Licensure Committee; the Judiciary Committee; and the Transportation Committee.

 During his service in the General Assembly, Senator Gordner has been active in advancing many economic development projects that have helped area businesses create and maintain family-sustaining jobs for district residents.